 You can pick up a small phrasebook, such as the Lonely Planet Spanish Phrasebook and Dictionary, that will teach you the basics as well as some conversational Spanish while helping you with pronunciation and grammar.
 It’s well worth it!

 Duolingo is a failsafe way to learn from the beginning.
 And why not install Google Translate onto your phone and download the Spanish language pack to work offline?
 That way you have an instant translator with you wherever you are!
 Get it for Android and iPhone.

 There will be a ton of travel agents offering you ‘luxury’ tourist minibuses that will take you straight to your next destination, but it costs a lot more.
 For example, a minibus from El Tunco, El Salvador to San Pedro Sula, Honduras costs $70, using public transport cost us $16.50.

 Using local buses takes more time and can be tiring but it saves a lot of money and is a much better adventure!
 All you have to do is ask the locals.
 Most are more than happy to direct you to the right bus, tell you when it leaves and how much it costs, you don’t even get ripped off that much.

 I hated how negative everyone was about Central America.
 They told us how dangerous would be, how we shouldn’t walk anywhere at night, use local buses, or even use our cameras in public.
 We almost avoided El Salvador completely just because one guy had a few horror stories.

-In reality, everyone was friendly, the local buses were the best option, we even arrived into the murder capital of the world at night with no problems.
-Of course, some people get into trouble and it could easily happen to you, but be street smart, don’t do anything stupid and you’ll probably be fine.
+In reality, everyone was friendly, the local buses were the best option, we even arrived in the murder capital of the world at night with no problems.
+Of course, some people get into trouble and it could easily happen to you, but be street smart, don’t do anything stupid and you’ll probably be fine…?